devopshq/artifactory-cleanup/README.md

 The environment variables specify the necessary `artifactory-cleanup` arguments.

-In case you have setup your Artifactory self-signed certificates, place all certificates of the chain of trust into the `docker/certificates/` folder and add an additional argument `--mount type=bind,source=./certificates/,target=/mnt/self-signed-certs/` to a command.
+In case you have set up your Artifactory self-signed certificates, place all certificates of the chain of trust into the `docker/certificates/` folder and add an additional argument `--mount type=bind,source=./certificates/,target=/mnt/self-signed-certs/` to a command.

 To build the container image locally run the following command in the folder of the `Dockerfile`.